-I don’t know who you are but you posted this on social media:
+I don’t know who you are, I shall call you the New Mum, you posted this on social media:

 I’m really pleased things are going so well for you, and long may it continue.
 But let me just say having a messy house, skipping the odd shower and not being able to watch your child for every second of the day doesn’t make you a lazy parent.
 It makes you a pretty normal one.

 We all start off with so many intentions as a new parent.
 But it’s an in-at-the-deep-end, learn-as-you-go, fly-by-the-seat-of-your-pants kind of job, and no baby book can prepare you for it.
 You learn pretty quickly that you didn’t have a clue about parenting when you had all those ‘intentions.’